 Connected TV video ad impression volume grows 69% year-on-year

-Global video ad impression volume for connected TV has grown by 69% year-on-year for the week 3rd-9th May, claims Innovid iQ, a platform which serves 1 in every 3 video ad impressions in the US.
+Global video ad impression volume for connected TV has grown by 69% year-on-year for the week 3rd-9th May, claims Innovid iQ, a platform which serves one in every three video ad impressions in the US.
 Despite year-on-year falloffs for video ad impressions on mobile (-12%) and desktop (-24%), significant uplift in the connected TV space has driven an overall video ad growth of 12% since the same time last year.